mmuller88/alf-cdk/README.md

 This an example of an APIGateway with CORS enabled, pointing to five Lambdas executing CRUD operations on a single DynamoDB table.

+## Cognito
+Your username is martin and temporary password is MO9@dmK5.iKd2

 ## Build

 To build this app, you need to be in this example's root folder.
 Then run the following: